Enterprise Value is the value of the entire organization. It is a theoretical takeover price of the company.

 - Motley Fool – What Is Enterprise Value and Why Is It Important? – An introduction to the concept of enterprise value.

-- The Balance – Learn How to Calculate the Enterprise Value of a Company – Another introduction to the concept of enterprise value.
+- The Balance –How to Calculate the Enterprise Value of a Company – Another introduction to the concept of enterprise value.

 - Investopedia – Enterprise Value – An encyclopaedic entry on enterprise value.